kesselbach/Jack-of-All-Trades/README.md

 ![2](images/restrict.jpg?raw=true "restrict")

-**We can allow this restricted port making some configuration inside the mozilla browser.
-[Allow restricted ports](https://support.mozilla.org/en-US/questions/1083282#answer-780274).
+**We can allow this restricted port making some configuration inside the mozilla browser: [allow restricted ports](https://support.mozilla.org/en-US/questions/1083282#answer-780274).
 Go into the about:config page in the url, search for the ports and add the network.security.ports.banned.override string, with the 22 value**

 ![3](images/add_string.png?raw=true "add_string")